pjlamine/nicheFinder/README.md

 using python Selenium
 http://selenium-python.readthedocs.io/

+- [ ] Python scrapy to crawl pages by category

+- [ ] Python scrapy to extract information

+- [ ] Spoof user agent request header with scrapy

+- [ ] Spoof IP or implement use of VPNs

 --------------------------------------------------------------------------
-Task 2: Monthly Sales using amzscout API https://amzscout.net/estimator/v1/sales?domain=COM&category=Shoes&rank=99
+- [ ]Task 2: Monthly Sales using amzscout API
+https://amzscout.net/estimator/v1/sales?domain=COM&category=Shoes&rank=99

 -------------------------------------------------------------------------
-Task 3:
+- [ ] Task 3:

 Ability to search by category and enter numbers for above categories